 The state engaged the UCLA Center for Health Policy to conduct an evaluation of the WPC program as well.
-In an interim evaluation, published in September 2019, the researchers found that in the two years since the Program's inception in January 2017, the WPC Pilots had already made progress in improving data sharing infrastructure, including through establishing or obtaining tools to track enrollees, take notes during interactions with enrollees, and record services delivered from anywhere and in real-time.
+In an interim evaluation, published in September 2019, the researchers found that in the two years since the Program's inception in January 2017, the WPC Pilots had already made progress in improving data sharing infrastructure, including implementing tools to coordinate care in real time and maintain a shared care plan, accessible to multiple service providers.
 Due to effective outreach, communication, and service delivery, Pilots saw significant growth in WPC enrollment with limited churn and high levels of retention of enrollees.
 Between January 1, 2017 and December 2018, Pilots collectively enrolled 108,667 unique individuals and experienced limited churn, with nearly half (49 percent) of enrollees staying continuously enrolled and only 7 percent of enrollees enrolling and disenrolling multiple times.